IRNAS/KORUZA-Pro/licenses/README.md

 # Licenses
 This is a review of all source files and associated licenses used.
 Information about the KORUZA Pro system is collected manually and with the https://github.com/daald/dpkg-licenses tool.

 Please note that this is work in progress and may not be complete nor correct.
-Prior to usign the KORUZA Pro source yous hould check the licensing yourself.
+Prior to using the KORUZA Pro source you should check the licensing yourself.

 ## Files:
  * koruza-license-review.ods Table of repositories and licenses